mongodb/docs/source/includes/fact-restore-manual-replica-set-onprem.rst

    * - ``--port``
      - Required
-     - Provide the port for the host that serves the |mongod| to which the :opsmgr:`oplog  </reference/glossary/#std-term-Oplog-Store-Database>` should be applied.
+     - Provide the ephemeral port for the host that serves the |mongod| to which the :opsmgr:`oplog  </reference/glossary/#std-term-Oplog-Store-Database>` should be applied.
      - :icon:`check-circle`

    * - ``--opStart``